 Crossing over the M6 motorway

-Look back west towards Kirkby Steven and beyond
+Looking back west towards Kirkby Steven and beyond

 After a long evening hike I reached the Nine Standards.
 Ahead lies deep peat bog that I navigate across in the late evening until I find a dry spot to pitch my tent.

 An evening hike across the top of the moors … using the cairns (carefully arranged piles of stones) to navigate as path was missing